mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 ## Zooming out

 So why do we inject a `<link>` stylesheet in the first place?
-The navigation on our website is built by a different team that provides JS and CSS assets as a package.
+The navigation on our website is built by a different team to be applied across many disparate domains.
+They provide JS and CSS assets as a package.
 To render it, we have to find the right version for the right locale at runtime and inject that into the DOM.
-We can usually do this during SSR, but when that fails, the functionality falls back to inject it client side.
+We can usually do this during SSR, but when that fails, the same functionality runs on the client--the browser--as well.

-This isn't the best architecture, but it's a function of how different teams work together.
+This isn't the most convenient architecture to maintain, but it's a function of how different teams work together.
 [Conway's Law][8] in full effect.

 ## Conclusion